rishindra-mateti-tech/Brainstrom.exe-HACKATHON-/README.md

 ## 📄 License

-Built for Brainstrom.exe Hackathon 2024
+Built for Make - It - Wright hackathon 2026

 ## 🙏 Acknowledgments